 About Me

+I work on evaluating LLMs.
 I have also worked on fairness in machine learning, semantic location understanding, and a few ranking and recommendation projects.

 For much more about what I've done professionally, check out my resume and Linked In profile.